Martin-SF/autohotkey-scripts/README.md

-AutoHotKey Scripts
+AutoHotkey Scripts
 ==================

 Some scripts I've created.
-Created for AutoHotKey L version but may run on normal one.
+Created for AutoHotkey L (version 1.1+) but may run on normal one.